Are submissions to present at the Symposium open yet? What’s the deadline to submit a proposal?

 Yes.
-At the most recent Symposium in 2019 we received 208 proposal and selected 94.
-There are many resources on this site to help you submit a high-quality proposal.
+In 2023 we received 187 proposals and selected about 90 to present.
+There are many resources on this site to help you submit a high-quality proposal in the future .
 CLICK HERE for tips and sample excellent proposals.

 Who selects presenters & what process do they use?